gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-16-0-let-the-games-begin.md

 ---
 layout: post
-title: "#0 Let The Games Begin"
+title: "#0 Let the games begin"
 modified:
 categories:
 excerpt: The root of all evil.
 tags: []
 image: